ChrisDelf/mud_backend/README.md

 #
 This is a backend that creates a dungeon with randomly generated rooms.
-Users can move around the dungeon.
-It is created with h2database, Spring Boot, and Oauth2.
+Users can move around the dungeon.Users locations are tracked.

+Tech use:
+Java
+h2database,
+Spring Boot,
+Swagger,
+and Oauth2.